 Use premium unleaded gasoline rated at 91 octane or higher.
-It should meet specifications ASTM D4814 in the United States and CGSB 3.5-92 in Canada.
-These fuels should have the proper additives, so you should not have to add anything to the fuel.
+At a minimum, it should meet specifications ASTM D4814 in the United States and CGSB 3.5-M93 in Canada.
+Improved gasoline specifications have been developed by the American Automobile Manufacturers Association (AAMA) for better vehicle performance and engine protection.
+Gasolines meeting the AAMA specification could provide improved driveability and emission control system protection compared to other gasolines.